Why they do it: Toughest nonconference hoops schedules

 Meet the toughest nonconference schedules in Division I.

-We reached out to every program at the top of the non-power conference list to find out what their thinking was when they chose to play these opponents.
+We reached out to every program at the top of the non-power-conference list to find out what the coaches' thinking was when they chose to play these opponents.
 Not every team responded, but the ones that did paint a vivid picture of life on the road in college basketball.

 Want to play the one of the toughest schedules in the country?
 Here's how that happens, and what it's like.